Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Selection Bias

-From this definition, there is a natural correspondence between addressing individual selection bias and data pruning, if we interpret $P_{\text{original}}(X, Y)$ as the target distribution and $P_{\text{selected}}(X, Y)$ as the source distribution.
-As illustrated in Figure \ref{fig:dual-problem}, techniques for addressing individual selection bias focus on refining the training process so that a model trained on source data performs well on target data.
+Second, as illustrated in Figure \ref{fig:dual-problem}, techniques for addressing individual selection bias focus on refining the training process so that a model trained on source data performs well on target data.
 In contrast, data pruning methods select a representative subset from the full dataset, ensuring that a model trained on this subset achieves performance comparable to one trained on the entire dataset.
-In both cases, the objective is to bridge the performance gap caused by differing data distributions.
-Therefore, data pruning can be viewed as the dual problem to addressing individual selection bias.
+In both cases, the objective is to bridge the performance gap caused by differing input distributions between training and evaluation.
+Therefore, data pruning can be viewed as a dual problem of addressing individual selection bias.

 Below, we compare techniques for addressing individual selection bias with those used in data pruning.
 Owing to the duality in these problems and the similarities in their underlying approaches, we explore how methods developed for one research direction can be adapted and applied interchangeably to the other.